 As introduced in the methodology section, the study is based on a stratified sample randomly drawn from a population of nominated projects.
-Data from the selected projects was requested through a web-survey administered to the project managers.
-The survey was designed to compare and assess the cost and quality of projects resulting from a QBS contracting process.
+Data from the selected projects was requested through a websurvey administered to owner and designerthe project managers.
+The survey was formattdesigned to compare and assess the cost and quality of projects resulting from a QBS contracting process.

 Key factors reviewed in the study based on the collected data include:

-- Design Cost Leverage: The core component of QBS is the belief that qualified firms produce short-term and long-term benefits.
-The survey obtained project cost data to analyze this core component based on items such as design fee versus total project cost, design fee versus projected life-cycle cost, design fee versus predicted and actual construction cost, and design fee versus schedule, and design fee versus quality outcome. - Project Risk: The cost and quality of the project may be related to the level of risk associated with the project.
-The question of how QBS procurement may minimize risk is examined along several dimensions including project, owner, and social risk factors. - Design Complexity: Projects will differ on the level and types of complexity demanded in the design.
-This may stem from the range and number of technical skills required to complete the design or from the challenges posed by the size, performance requirements and/or location of the project. - Project Complexity: The complexity of a project can be described along several dimensions that may influence cost and quality.
-Among these is the project size in terms of dollars or the number of firms working together.
-Another is amount of interdependency amongst the different actors in the project and whether the work must be done in a sequential fashion or can be done in a reciprocal fashion.
-These issues result in cost and time outcomes that can be measured. - Contracting Costs: The overall costs and quality may be influenced by the transaction costs associated with the contracting process.
-Poorly designed processes may yield specifications that are poorly articulated resulting in higher costs as the design details are worked out, supplemental requests, and lower quality designs - Embeddedness/Trust: Transaction costs associated with contracting and contract monitoring can be mitigated to a certain extent if the project managers in the firm and the agency have a history of working with one another.
-Such a history (i.e., embeddedness) may mean that the contracting parties have more experience with agency procedures, or that they have a higher level of trust in working together which can reduce the amount of time and negotiation. - Contract Management Costs: Another source of transaction costs are those associated with the maintenance and monitoring of the project.
-The number of checkpoints in the project, the adequacy of the reporting and oversight practices, and the performance measures used can all has a significant impact on the costs and quality. - Emerging Societal issues The concerns of society are beginning to focus on long-term issues such as sustainability, quality of life, human factors, and flexibility.
-A design firm's ability to address these issues within the context of a project is an intangible asset that may not be realized for years after the project is completed.
+Embeddedness/Trust

+Transaction costs associated with contracting and contract monitoring can be mitigated to a certain extent if the project managers in the firm and the agency have a history of working with one another.
+Such a history (i.e., embeddedness) may mean that the contracting parties have more experience with agency procedures, or that they have a higher level of trust in working together which can reduce the amount of time and negotiation.

+Contract Management Costs

+Another source of transaction costs are those associated with the maintenance and monitoring of the project.
+The number of checkpoints in the project, the adequacy of the reporting and oversight practices, and the performance measures used can all haves a significant impact on overallthe costs and quality.

+Emerging Societal issues

+The concerns of society are beginning to focus on long-term issues such as sustainability, quality of life, human factors, and flexibility.

+A design firm's ability to address these issues within the context of a project- as- an- intangible- asset that may not be realized for years after the project is completed.
 However, the ability to analyze and identify opportunities to enhance these components within a design is a significant benefit to the project, to the agency, and to the broader society.
 Therefore, the study includes a list of emerging issues to determine how the firm addressed these issues during the design process.
 It is hypothesized that firms with enhanced qualifications in these areas will return higher quality designs in terms of social awareness.